tkassila/unistore/README.md

 this.unsubscribelistener = store.subscribe( listener );

-or if you will call store.setState inside of listener:
+or if you will call store.setState inside of listener, then a must use next kind of subscribe method:

 let listenerobj = {}
 listenerobj.keys = [];